OSC: Using the Setup Dialog

 This is an Entry box for setting the outgoing port when in Manual port mode.

 This sets the default bank size for the next surface to send a /set_surface/* OSC message.
 Bank size 0 (the default) sets no banking and allows controlling all strips included in strip_types at once.
+The entry area will be bright blue for a port that is not valid (ports below 1024 or 3819).

 Sets the faders (and sends faders) feedback math to position where a value between 0 and 1 represents the fader position of the same fader in the mixer GUI or dB where the feedback from fader movement will be returned as a dB value.
-When the Gain Mode is set to position, the /*/name feedback for the channel will show dB values in text while the fader is being adjusted and then return the the name text.
+When the Gain Mode is set to position, the /*/name feedback for the channel will show dB values in text while the fader is being adjusted and then return the name text.

 Ardour now allows the use of preset settings.
 The default settings used are the settings from the last session or the factory defaults the first time OSC is enabled.
-As soon as any of these settings are changed, the Preset will change to "User" and the new settings will be save to the osc directory Ardour configuration directory as user.preset.
+As soon as any of these settings are changed, the Preset will change to "User" and the new settings will be save to the osc directory in the Ardour configuration directory as user.preset.
 This preset file can be renamed for future use.
 It is suggested to also change the name value inside to avoid confusion in the preset listing.
 Ardour will ship with some of it's own presets that go with some popular OSC control and map combinations.

 Clear OSC Devices